Timmy Chang: College career

 Following high school, Chang played five seasons (2000–2004) for the University of Hawai'i Warriors where he started 50 of 53 career games at quarterback.
 Chang completed 1,388 of 2,436 passes (57.0 percent) for 17,072 yards and 117 touchdowns, breaking the old NCAA Division I-A all-time records of 1,231 completions in 1,883 attempts by Kliff Kingsbury of Texas Tech University (1999–2002) and 15,031 yards by Ty Detmer of Brigham Young University (1989–91).
 Chang participated in 2,587 plays, breaking the old NCAA career record of 2,156 by Kingsbury.
 Chang's 16,910 yards in total offense broke the previous NCAA record of 14,465 by Detmer.
 Chang also had six rushing touchdowns and was a four-time All-Western Athletic Conference selection.

 Chang currently holds NCAA Football Bowl Subdivision all-time records for total plays (2,587), passes attempted (2,436), and interceptions (80).
-He ranks second in total offensive yards (16,910) and career passing yards (17,072) and is eleventh in touchdown passes (117).
+He ranks second in total offensive yards (16,910), third in career passing yards (17,072) and is thirteenth in touchdown passes (117).
 Chang holds the school record for career passing yards and total offense, and is second in career passing touchdowns and total touchdowns.

 Chang was named the Most Valuable Player of the 2003 Hawaii Bowl in a triple-overtime victory over the University of Houston, and was named Co-MVP, with Chad Owens, of the 2004 Hawaii Bowl in a victory over the University of Alabama at Birmingham.
 Chang was a finalist for the Johnny Unitas Golden Arm Award for the 2004 season.
 He made a cameo in NCAA Football 06.